 We are subject to taxation at the federal, state, provincial, and local levels in the U.S., the U.K., and various other countries and jurisdictions in which we operate, including income taxes, sales taxes, value-added ("VAT") taxes, and similar taxes and assessments.
 The laws and regulations related to tax matters are extremely complex and subject to varying interpretations.
-Although we believe our tax positions are reasonable, we are subject to audit by the Internal Revenue Service, IRS, in the United States, HM Revenue and Customs in the United Kingdom, state tax authorities in the states in which we operate, and other similar tax authorities in international jurisdictions.
-We have been subject to audit and challenges from applicable federal, state, or foreign tax authorities in the past, and may be subject to similar audits and challenges in the future.
-While we believe we comply with all applicable tax laws, rules, and regulations in the relevant jurisdictions, tax authorities may elect to audit us and determine that we owe additional taxes, which could result in a significant increase in our liabilities for taxes, interest, and penalties in excess of our accrued liabilities.
+Although we believe our tax positions are reasonable, we are subject to audit by the Internal Revenue Service, "IRS", in the United States, HM Revenue and Customs in the United Kingdom, state tax authorities in the states in which we operate, and other similar tax authorities in international jurisdictions.
+We have been subject to audits and challenges from applicable federal, state, or foreign tax authorities in the past, and may be subject to similar audits and challenges in the future.
+While we believe we comply with all applicable tax laws, rules, and regulations in the relevant jurisdictions, tax authorities may elect to audit us and determine that we owe additional taxes, which could result in a significant increase in our liabilities.